 25.1 Eligible employees and eligible family members as defined by CalPERS shall continue to receive health benefits offered through the CalPERS system for the life of the agreement.
 Payment for these benefits shall be based on rates established by the CalPERS for participating members.
-The employer contribution shall be based on the current formula as provided in Government Code Section 22871 for 2011/2012, 2012/2013, 2013/2014 and 2014/2015.
+The employer contribution shall be based on the current formula as provided in Government Code Section 22871.
 The employer contribution based on the current formula provided in Government Code 22871 shall be supplemented as follows: